Get

 If you’ve looked at pictures of Aussies, you might have already noticed that some of them have two different-colored eyes.
 Most of the time, one of them is often a vibrant blue, and the other one is dark brown.

-While they can have two irises that are the same color, heterochromia is extremely common in Aussies.
-Interestingly, Aussies can also have multiple different eye colors in a single eye.
+While they can have two irises that are the same color, heterochromia is relatively common in Aussies.
+Interestingly, Aussies can also have sectoral heterochromia, meaning multiple different eye colors in a single eye.
 That’s part of what makes them so captivating.

 2. Despite the name, Aussies are not Australian dogs.

-However, they have had many names over the years—the Spain Shepherd, Pastor Dogs, Bob-Tails, and New Mexican Shepherds.
+However, they have had many names over the years—the Spain Shepherd, Pastor Dogs, Bob-Tails, and New Mexican Shepherds are among the historical names sometimes associated with early lines of the breed.

 australian shepherd enjoying the outdoors during autumn